OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/touch-panel-esp32.md

 The [OXRS Admin UI](https://github.com/OXRS-IO/OXRS-IO-AdminUI-WEB-APP) uses this REST API and is a great place to start with when setting up your device for the first time.

-### Custom APIs
+### API Endpoints
-Some extra REST API endpoints have been added to the Touch Panel firmware, these are listed below with a brief explanation;
+REST API endpoints have been added to the Touch Panel firmware, these are listed below with a brief explanation;

 HTTP <Badge type="tip" text="GET" vertical="middle" />